kawu/concraft/README.md

     concraft disamb model.bin < input.plain > output.plain

+Run `concraft tag --help` to learn more about the possible disambiguation options.
 Note, that Concraft doesn't disambiguate over base forms.
 As a result, there may be more than one disamb annotation assigned to one lexeme in the output file.